reactive/data-client/docs/core/guides/unit-testing-hooks.md

 Hooks allow you to pull complex behaviors out of your components into succinct, composable functions.
 This makes testing component behavior potentially much easier.
-But how does this work if you want to use hooks from `rest-hooks`?
+But how does this work if you want to use hooks from `Reactive Data Client`?

 We have provided some simple utilities to reduce boilerplate for unit tests that are wrappers around [@testing-library/react-hooks](https://github.com/testing-library/react-hooks-testing-library)'s [renderHook()](https://react-hooks-testing-library.com/reference/api#renderhook-options).